God has told us amazing things about our future because he wants us to be amazed.

-“Before the ages” — that is before time, and therefore before creation, when there was only God in existence — God was exercising his “wisdom.”
+“Before the ages” — before time, and therefore before creation, when there was only God in existence — God was exercising his wisdom.
 This is infinite wisdom.
 And in his eternal, infinite wisdom, he was planning that one day we would experience “our glory” to the full.
 “God decreed a wisdom before the ages for our glory.”

 For Those Who Love Him